alexeymhv/adop-cartridges-cookbook/_docs/recipes/archiving-artefact-to-nexus.md

 In the file you need to specify your Nexus credentials which will be used to upload artefacts.

-Add the followin snippet to the _settings.xml_ configuration file:
+Add the following snippet to the _settings.xml_ configuration file:

 ```
 <servers>